iwnelion/weather_app/README.md

 # weather_app
-made following a youtube tutorial (from GreatStack), adding and editing some features. some of them are for example, a background picture appearing when the user enters the city of "Athens" or "Heraklion".
+made following a youtube tutorial (from GreatStack), adding and editing some features. some of them are for example, a background picture appearing when the user enters the city of "Athens" or "Heraklion". __ availiable in github pages: https://iwnelion.github.io/weather_app/